The books of Jim should have been a dire warning... but to whom?

 Oh, my Hulant.
 He will surely kill me if I answer no. Please be merciful.

 “See if someone kept it.
 Meanwhile, leave me alone with these books.”
 I waved my hand toward the door.
 “Stay out until I call you back in.”
-I felt strange saying it.
+I felt strange saying it, but it seemed the only way to get rid of her in my newfound position.

 Shayna scurried out the door and the soft thump of the door against the frame deadened in the room.
-The smell of dirt and dried sticks pushed into my nostrils.
+The smell of dirt, dried sticks and honeyed air pushed into my nostrils.

 I reached out and took book number one.
-The book was surprisingly light.
-I flipped open to the first page and read.
+Surprisingly light, I flipped the book open to the first page and read.
 Rules of how to treat each other, fairness in trading, no stealing, punishments against killing.
 All seemed well thought out and just.
 I perused the second book.
 More rules of dealing with other tribes, councils set up, and judges.
 Again the rules seemed fair.
 Much of these laws would be found on nearly any society on Earth.
 Perhaps I misjudged this Jim.
 My eyes grew tired of reading once I finished.
 Probably been three hours at least.
 I grabbed my water jug again, screwed open the top and took a long drink.

 When I opened the third book the rules took a stranger turn.
 These rules were not about the village society, but about ‘Hulant Jim’.
 How his food was to be prepared.
 How he was to be greeted.
 The more I read, the more lavish and egocentric the writings became.
 The last rules were all about worshiping him and what was acceptable, and more importantly what was not.
 Then the last chapter and its title – The Jim and his final decisions of life and death.
 The last line of the tomb being the most chilling: “All of The Jim’s decisions are to be carried out absolutely and are to be done without question under penalty of death.
 The Jim knows all and should never be questioned.”